-The following provides more detailed controls for some particular precincts zoned for 5 storey Residential Flat Buildings as a result of the Hornsby Shire Housing Strategy (2010)
+The following provides more detailed controls for precincts zoned for 5 storey Residential Flat Buildings as a result of the Hornsby Shire Housing Strategy (2010).

-a.
 Orderly development that is consistent with the principles in the relevant Key Development Principles Diagrams.

-- a.
-Key Development Principles diagrams apply to the following localities:
+- Key Development Principles diagrams apply to the following localities:

 - Pacific Highway, Mount Colah Precinct,

 - Lords Avenue, Asquith Precinct,

 - Jersey Street Nth, Asquith Precinct,

 - Bouvardia Street, Asquith Precinct,

 - Hyacinth Street, Asquith Precinct,

 - Pacific Highway, Asquith Precinct,

 - Belair Close, Hornsby Precinct,

 - Balmoral Street, Waitara Precinct,

-- Station Street, Thornleigh Precinct,
+- Station Street, Thornleigh Precinct, and

-- Fisher Avenue, Pennant Hills Precinct,
+- Fisher Avenue.
+Pennant Hills Precinct.

-- b.
-Development should be designed to embody the principles of the relevant precinct Key Development Principles Diagram.
+- Development should be designed to embody the principles of the relevant precinct Development Principles Diagram.

-- c.
-Pedestrian thoroughfares should be provided in accordance with the principles diagrams and/or Town Centre Linkage diagrams (see Annexure B).
+- Pedestrian thoroughfares should be provided in accordance with the principles diagrams and/or Town Centre Linkage diagrams (see Annexure B).

-- d.
-Development in the vicinity of heritage items and Heritage Conservation Areas shown in the Key Development Principles Diagrams should have regard to the relevant provisions in Part 9 of this DCP.
+- Development in the vicinity of heritage items and Heritage Conservation Areas shown in the Key Development Principles Diagrams should have regard to the Heritage provisions in Part 9 of this

-- e.
-Development adjoining railway lines and arterial roads should incorporate appropriate measures to reduce the impact of road/rail noise vibration and disturbance.
+- Development adjoining railway lines and arterial roads should incorporate appropriate measures to reduce the impact of road/rail noise vibration and disturbance.

-Note: The Key Development Principles Diagrams are indicative only and are not to scale.
+The Key Development Principles Diagrams are indicative only and are not to scale.
 The diagrams indicate unconstrained land that is available for redevelopment.
-Relevant setback, building form and landscaping controls are provided in Sections 3.4.5, 3.4.6 and 3.4.7 of the DCP.
+Relevant setback, building form and landscaping controls are provided in Sections 3.2.4, 3.2.5 and 3.2.6 of the DCP.